 As well as training people to drive, I deliver drink-driving rehabilitation courses across Cambridgeshire and Norfolk.

 I have also worked with East Anglian Driveability, ensuring elderly and disabled drivers are safe on the road.
-However, due to Covid-19, I have been made redundant from this role due to Covid-19 and although being asked to return, I have decided not to at this time, as there are so many people wanting to learn to drive.
+However, due to Covid-19, I was made redundant from this role due to Covid-19 and although being asked to return, I have decided not to at this time, as there are so many people wanting to learn to drive.
 I now also deliver sessions for Drive Doctors who work with NFU Mutual Insurance, delivering driver assessments to those that have road traffic collisions.

 I make it my own personal goal to help everyone, no matter how anxious or scared of driving they may be, to achieve their own goal of driving.
 Some people find it easy to take to the roads, others find it extremely difficult.
 I am of the opinion that if you really want to drive, you can do it.
 It just takes patience and perseverance on your part and encouragement on mine for you to get there.
 I’ve had many learners state that I am so patient and ask how I can put up with them; this is what I love about being a driving instructor, being there to help each individual and allowing them all the time they need to develop their skills, and giving them a little push from time to time when I feel they need it!